dogweather/forkful/content/en/fish-shell/good-coding-practices/refactoring.md

 weight: 19
 ---

-## What & Why?
-Refactoring is the process of restructuring existing code without changing its external behavior to improve nonfunctional attributes.
-Programmers do it to make code more readable, reduce complexity, improve maintainability, and make it easier to scale or modify down the road.

 ## How to:
 Imagine you've got a script that's grown quite a bit over time.
 It started simple, but now it's a beast sprawling with tentacles of logic.
 Here's a bite-sized example of refactoring a function to be more legible and efficient: